ColombaLink/solid-css-git-to-quad-module/README.md

 ## Detailed Description

-[CSS](https://github.com/CommunitySolidServer/CommunitySolidServer) Module which allows requesting Git Objects from the CSS in any any available format.
+This [CSS](https://github.com/CommunitySolidServer/CommunitySolidServer) Backend Module allows retrieving Git Objects from the CSS in different RDF formats by sending GET requests.

-Backend Module which allows Clients to make GET request to the CSS to retrieve Git Objects in all available formats.

 The git folder consists of of three classes: